koukibadr/Bottom-Picker/README.md

   ///
   final bool dismissable;

-  ///list of items (List of text) used to create simple item picker (required)
+  ///list of items (List of widgets) used to create simple item picker (required)
   ///and should not be empty or null
   ///
   ///for date/dateTime/time items parameter is not available